ClearBlade/ethernet-ip-adapter-go/README.md

 }
 ```

-### Supported Operations
+### Supported operations
 | Operation |
 | ---------------- |
 | `read` |
 | `write` |

-## MQTT Topic Structure
+## MQTT topic structure
-The OPC UA adapter will subscribe to a specific topics in order to handle OPC UA operations.
-Additionally, the adapter will publish messages to MQTT topics for results of the OPC UA operations.
+The OPC UA adapter will subscribe to specific topics to handle OPC UA operations.
+Additionally, the adapter will publish messages to MQTT topics for the OPC UA operation results.
 The topic structures utilized are as follows:

  * OPC UA Read Request: {__TOPIC ROOT__}/read
  * OPC UA Read Results: {__TOPIC ROOT__}/read/response